Long, luscious lashes are amazing. But nobody likes the idea of using glue near their eyes.

 What Happens When You Get Eyelash Glue In Your Eye?

 When you get eyelash glue in your eye, it could be pushed to your lashline or skin when you blink.
-That could lead to your eyelids shut because the lashes got stuck together.
+That could lead to your eyelids shutting because the lashes got stuck together.

 Another thing that could happen is corneal irritation due to the different ingredients the eyelash glue is made of.
 That could irritate the eyes, and it could also attach to the eye.